VaibhavKarsh/MusicMood/README.md

 - **💾 Smart Caching**: Redis-based caching for instant repeat queries
 - **📊 Mood History**: Track your mood journey and music preferences over time
 - **🐳 Fully Dockerized**: One command to run everything - no complex setup
-- **⚡ Production-Ready**: Complete CI/CD pipeline with GitHub Actions
+- **⚡ Production-Ready**: Complete with health checks and error handling

 ## 🏗️ Architecture